ngryman/cz-emoji/readme.md

 }
 ```

-### Symbol
+#### Symbol

-A boolean value that allows for an using a unicode value rather than the default of gitmoji markup in a commit message.
+A boolean value that allows for an using a unicode value rather than the default of [Gitmoji](https://gitmoji.carloscuesta.me/) markup in a commit message.
 The default for symbol is false.

 ```json
 {